Azzadib/rentcar_server_client/README.md

 Make sure You have PostgreSQL installed.
 It setted to use port 3000.
 You can set the database and port configuration in config.js and config-db.js inside config folder.
+Set the username and password in UserController for sending email trough nodemailer.